 If I thought back really hard, the last year where I felt completely, honestly happy was in 2013.
 I had just graduated from my Masters program, travelled to Brazil with my best friends in the world, and subsequently married my university sweetheart.
 In 2013, I was on a high, and I thought I could accomplish and achieve anything.
 The world was in my hands, and I felt unstoppable.

 But, in 2014 to 2016, I suffered a series of setbacks and disappointments.
 I humiliated myself on a national television reality show.
 I walked away from a job opportunity overseas that I had wanted for myself for as long as I could remember – something completely for me.
 I ended a 30-year relationship with my mother because of ‘abandonment issues’.
 Finally, in April 2016, I quit a toxic job where going to work every day made me either cry or feel absolutely completely dead and worthless.
+[This, among a pile of things I would later remember and discover about myself growing up through my conversations with my psychiatrist.]

 The day I quit that job, I bought a one-way ticket to Vietnam, not knowing when I would come back.
 Saying goodbye to my husband at the airport was excruciating, but I had to leave Toronto.
 Everything about Toronto was toxic to me.
 For one month, with a heavy heart and mind, I roamed streets alone and found solace in different cultures, beautiful scenery and the kindness of strangers.
 I grew an infatuation with water, but in the darkest of ways.
 I would stand on bridges for hours and think nothing but dark thoughts.